Are all of your repositories aligned with the best practices?

 Your manifest file holds the information about all of your packages versions to maintain consistent results without breaking your code every time you install your app dependencies.
 The best practice is to use a manifest lock file to avoid any discrepancies and confirm that you are getting the same packages version each time.
 The opposite being that you leave your code component version imprecise, are uncertain which version will be installed on the next build and your code may break.

 Although you are using the same package, a different version distribution will make it harder to reuse code and tests in various projects.

 If you have a package which is used in multiple projects, try at a minimum to use the same major version across the different repositories.

 All that’s left for you to do is check off each of the aforementioned best practices, on each of your repositories, one by one.

-Or, save your sanity and connect with datree’s GitHub app to scan your repositories and generate your free status report to assess if your organization’s repositories align with essential best practices.
+Or, save your sanity and connect with Datree’s GitHub app to scan your repositories and generate your free status report to assess if your repositories align with the listed best practices.

 Datree is used by thousands of organizations to analyze every Pull Request in their projects 🚀

 Identify bad dev practices and make sure they won’t repeat!